c3lang/c3-web/docs/language-fundamentals/modules.md

 In a normal module, global declarations will be public by default.
 If some other visibility is desired, it's possible to declare `@private` or `@local` after the module name.
-It will affect all declaration in the same section.
+It will affect all declarations in the same section.

 ```c3
 module foo @private;